NVIDIA/image-captioner/README.md

 - **Analyze themes**: View the most prominent terms and their frequencies in the cluster
 - **Review data**: Access a detailed list of tags with their occurrence counts

+## Acknowledgements

+This project's **MOSAIC - Describe Anything** module builds upon the core Describe Anything pipeline from the [Describe Anything repository](https://github.com/NVlabs/describe-anything) by **NVIDIA**, **UC Berkeley**, and **UCSF**.
+The original pipeline provides the foundation for detailed localized captioning, which we have extended to support multi-region descriptions and comprehensive caption generation for our image tagging tool.